 Precision and Helomics intend for the Merger to qualify as a reorganization within the meaning of Section 368(a) of the Code, as described in the section entitled "The Merger - Material U.S. Federal Income Tax Consequences of the Merger" in this proxy statement/prospectus/information statement.
-In the event that the Merger does not qualify as a reorganization, the Merger would result in taxable gain or loss for each Helomics stockholder, with the amount of such gain or loss determined by the amount that each Helomics stockholder's adjusted tax basis in the Helomics capital stock surrendered is less or more than the fair market value of the Precision common stock and any cash in lieu of a fractional share received in exchange therefor.
+In the event that the Merger does not qualify as a reorganization, the Merger would result in taxable gain or loss for each Helomics stockholder, with the amount of such gain or loss determined by the amount that each Helomics stockholder's adjusted tax basis in the Helomics capital stock surrendered is less or more than the fair market value of the Precision common stock received in exchange therefor.
 Each holder of Helomics capital stock is urged to consult with his, her or its own tax advisor with respect to the tax consequences of the Merger.